-The grid files themselves can be edited, combined, filtered, sliced, queried, and mathematically transformed.
-For example, create an isopach map from two grid files.
-An isopach map shows the difference between two surfaces.
+The grid files can be edited, combined, filtered, sliced, queried, and mathematically transformed.
+For example, an isopach map showing the difference between two surfaces can be created from two separate grid files.
 You will need the original surface grid file and the surface grid file after a volume of material was removed.
-Subtract the two surfaces to create an isopach map.
-The resulting map displays how much material has been removed in all areas.
+Use the Grid | Math command to subtract the two surfaces to create an isopach map.
+The resulting map displays the amount of material that has been removed in all areas.

 The ScripterTM program, included with Surfer, is useful in creating, editing, and running script files that automate Surfer procedures.
 By writing and running script files, simple mundane tasks or complex system integration tasks can be performed precisely and repetitively without direct interaction.
 Surfer also supports ActiveX Automation using any compatible client, such as Visual BASIC.
-These two automation capabilities allow Surfer to be used as a data visualization and map generation post-processor for any scientific modeling system.
+These two automation capabilities allow Surfer to be used as a data visualization and map generation postprocessor for any scientific modeling system.

-New Features of Surfer 11 are summarized:
+New Features of Surfer 12 are summarized:

-- Online at: www.GoldenSoftware.com/products/surfer/surfernew.shtml - In the program: click Help | Contents and click on the New Features page in the Introduction book
+- Online at: www.GoldenSoftware.com/products/surfer#what-s-new - In the program: click Help | Contents and click on the New Features page in the Introduction book